 1. Immediate

-This type is also called retirement annuities.
-Once this type is chosen, the insurance company will begin to make payment to the individual immediately after the contract is purchased via a lump-sum payment.
+This type is also called a retirement annuity.
+Once this type is chosen, the insurance company will begin to make payments to the individual immediately after the contract is purchased via a lump-sum payment.
 Hence, the owner does not have to wait for retirement or a certain age before receiving payment.

 2. Fixed